What to Look for in Your Affiliate Campaign?

 In 2017, Kevin Frisch, Head of Performance Marketing and CRM, revealed that Uber diminished $100 million of $150 million yearly affiliate marketing spends.
 The paid promotion was for the installation of the rider app.
 The brand discovered no change in campaign performance after decreasing the advertising budget.
 Moreover, the brand detected that paid channel conversions were occurring through organic sources.

-In 2018, an IAB report stated that one-third of companies spend more than ten percent of the marketing budget on affiliate marketing.
-The study even revealed that 11% spent higher than $100k monthly, whereas 28% invested $25k monthly.
+In 2018, an IAB report stated that one-third of companies spend more than ten percent of their marketing budget on affiliate marketing.
+The study even revealed that 11% spent more than $100k monthly, whereas 28% invested $25k monthly.

 4 Impacts of Affiliate Marketing Scams